 The conjunctive use of ground and surface water supplies provides many benefits to the TMWA system.
 An adequate groundwater supply is necessary to maintain water service during periods of drought or other periods when surface supplies are temporarily curtailed.
-In an emergency situation where surface water was unavailable and mandatory conservation was imposed, groundwater could satisfy the essential indoor water needs of the community for an extended period.
+In an emergency where surface water was unavailable and mandatory conservation was imposed, groundwater could satisfy the essential indoor water needs of the community for an extended period.
 TMWA also utilizes its groundwater as a peaking supply to meet seasonal peak use demands that exceed surface water treatment capacity.
 Strategically located production wells can also reduce distribution system facility requirements by locating a supply source closer to areas of demand that may be located a great distance away from surface water production facilities.
 A good example is the Hawkings Court well located in Spanish Springs valley.

-TMWA has initiated conjunctive use on the Mt Rose Fan area and will continue to develop and implement this operating approach throughout its service area and especially in areas that historically relied on groundwater.
+TMWA has expanded conjunctive use to the Mt Rose Fan area, with the addition of Mt.
+Rose Water Treatment Plant.
+TMWA will continue to expand and implement this conjunctive use operating approach throughout its service area, and especially in areas that historically relied on groundwater.